 In the Collaborative Law process (also known as Collaborative Family Law or Collaborative Practice) each person has his or her own specially trained lawyer.
-You, your partner and both lawyers work as a team to resolve issues in a series of round table 4-way meetings (two of you plus two lawyers).
+You, your partner and both lawyers work as a team to resolve issues through a series of roundtable 4-way meetings (two of you plus two lawyers).

 Unlike court where a judge decides what is important in your case if something is important to one of you then it is important in the process and will be given time.

 Our specialist lawyers at our Newcastle and South Shields offices are by your side throughout the collaborative law process to manage the discussions in a constructive, non-confrontational way.
 As the discussions take place face to face there is little room for misunderstandings.

 Our collaborative lawyers are trained to help you to overcome communication difficulties so you can focus on finding the solutions that are right for your family.
 They will advise and guide you about the law, working together to encourage you to consider the whole family’s needs.